-It is difficult to imagine how we could possibly work without our computers and the Internet.
-Whether it's a stand-alone desktop computer, laptop, tablet, high-capacity computing, or even a smart phone, we depend on computers every day.
+It is difficult to imagine how we could possibly work without computers or the Internet.
+Whether it's a standalone desktop computer, laptop, tablet, high-capacity computing, or even a smart phone, we depend on computers every day.
 Unfortunately computers and systems can fail or get stolen.
 What would you do if the Internet were to go down?
 How long could you manage?
-What if your hardware or software crashed or was destroyed?
+What if your hardware or software crashed?
 Do you have secure, automatic backup?